-- the injection lasts for eight or 12-14 weeks (depending on the type), so you don't have to think about contraception every day or every time you have sex
+If used correctly, the contraceptive injection is more than 99% effective at preventing pregnancy.
+It lasts for 13 weeks (or eight weeks depending on the type), so you don't have to think about contraception every day or every time you have sex.

-- it can take up to one year for your fertility to return to normal after the injection wears off, so it may not be suitable if you want to have a baby in the near future
+It can take up to one year for your fertility to return to normal after the injection wears off, so it may not be suitable if you want to have a baby in the near future.

 How the injection works